wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 This tasting menu was a real event that we ran as part of a [series](https://www.instagram.com/p/CdXD1A2roep/){:target="_blank"}.
 We plan to do them roughly once a year.
 If you live in or pass through the Bay Area and would like to be considered as a guest for future ones, let me know.

-If this inspired you to think about how we need to transform our food system, let’s [connect](https://www.linkedin.com/in/owenwang/){:target="_blank"}.
+If this inspired you to think about how we need to transform our food infrastructure, let’s [connect](https://www.linkedin.com/in/owenwang/){:target="_blank"}.
 I'm currently investigating where software can be levered to make change in the system.

-I’m still early in my journey, but as a starting point, these are some of the biggest areas beyond our own diets that I’m seeing.
+I’m still early in my journey, but as a starting point, these are some of the biggest areas beyond our own diets that I’m seeing, and the companies already doing something about it.
 Let me know if there’s a company I should know about, or an area I’m missing or am misinformed about!

-## Carbon accounting

-Earlier I mentioned that knowing the exact emissions from a specific food product is still hard right now.
-Clearer accounting would allow us to know where needs the most change.
+__Carbon Accounting__: Earlier I mentioned that knowing the exact emissions from a specific food product is still hard right now.
+Clearer data would allow us to know where needs the most change.

 - [Watershed](https://watershed.com/solutions/supply-chain){:target="_blank"} has a product for supply chain accounting
 - [Mammoth](https://www.mammothclimate.com/){:target="_blank"} is specifically tackling consumer packaged goods
 - [Hectare](https://hectare.farm/){:target="_blank"} is targeting agriculture

 As a caveat to the rest of the sections below, because we aren't accounting well yet, all numbers are estimates.
-Sometimes there are conflicting sources with different numbers and I've taken my best guess.
+Sometimes there are conflicting numbers from different sources and I've taken my best guess at which to use.

-## Cow burps and farts

-Of the 14% of global emissions from livestock, 6% of it comes the methane of cow farts and burps.
+__Cow Burps__: Of the 14% of global emissions from livestock, 6% of it comes the methane of cow farts and burps.

 - [Windfall Bio](https://www.windfall.bio/){:target="_blank"} is converting the methane into soil nutrients
 - [Alga](https://www.alga.bio/){:target="_blank"} is supplementing cow feed witha algae to reduce the methane
 - [Lasso](https://www.joinlasso.com/){:target="_blank"} helps cattle farmers change practices to decrease emissions

-## Meat alternative proteins

-As we learned, eating more plant-rich helps with reducing the emissions from livestock.
+__Meat-alternative Proteins__: As we learned, eating more plant-rich helps with reducing the emissions from livestock.
 One hypothesis is that better meat substitutes would make the change easier.

-- [Umaro](https://www.umarofoods.com/){:target="_blank"} is making substitutes with seaweed proteins
+- [Umaro](https://www.umarofoods.com/){:target="_blank"} is making bacon and other substitutes with seaweed proteins
-- [Prime Roots](https://www.primeroots.com/){:target="_blank"} is doing so with koji
+- [Prime Roots](https://www.primeroots.com/){:target="_blank"} is making deli meats with koji
 - And of course there's [Impossible Foods](https://impossiblefoods.com/){:target="_blank"} and [Beyond Meat](https://www.beyondmeat.com/){:target="_blank"}

-## Soil health

-Soil is a major sink for the carbon we put into the atmosphere.
+__Soil Health__: Soil is a major sink for the carbon we put into the atmosphere.
 And yet we’ve severely degraded our soils from farming practices that prioritize short term gains.
 If we improve soil content by 3%, we could reduce global emissions by 5%.

-- [Yardstick](https://www.useyardstick.com/){:target="_blank"} is enabling soil carbon measurements
+- [Yardstick](https://www.useyardstick.com/){:target="_blank"} is enabling better soil carbon measurements
 - [Agros](https://agrosglobal.com/solutions/){:target="_blank"} is helping farmers switch practices to restore their soils

-## Food waste

-We talked about the residential changes we can make, but we also need change in grocery stores and restaurants to help reduce the other 40% of the 6% of emissions from food waste.
+__Food Waste__: We talked about the residential changes we can make, but we also need change in grocery stores and restaurants to help reduce the other 40% of the 6% of emissions from food waste.

 - [Afresh](https://www.afresh.com/){:target="_blank"} helps reduce waste in grocery through better inventory management
 - [Apeel](https://www.apeel.com/){:target="_blank"} is making produce last longer

-## Cold chain
+- [Too Good To Go](https://www.toogoodtogo.com/){:target="_blank"} helps restaurants sell their surplus at the end of the day

-Cooling makes up 10% of global emissions.
-The refrigeration in the supply chain needed to preserve foods during transportation and storage is estimated at 10-20% of that
+__Cold Chain__: Cooling makes up 10% of global emissions.
+The refrigeration in the supply chain needed to preserve foods during transportation and storage is estimated at 10-20% of that.

 - [Artyc](https://www.shipartyc.com/){:target="_blank"} is making refrigerant-free cooling containers
 - [Snofox](https://www.snofox.com/){:target="_blank"} helps with monitoring and increasing efficiency

-## Ocean shipping

-Though what we eat matters more than where it came from, traveling further does still mean more emissions.
+__Ocean Shipping__: Though what we eat matters more than where it came from, traveling further does still mean more emissions.
 Anything shipped across continents needs ocean freight, which accounts for 2% of global emissions.

 - [Nautilus](https://nautiluslabs.com/){:target="_blank"} is improving the efficiency of ships with predictive navigation
 - [Amogy](https://amogy.co/){:target="_blank"} is creating an alternative fuel from ammonia for boats

-## Rice farming

-Flooding rice paddies breeds methane-producing microbes, which accounts for 1% of global emissions.
+__Rice Farming__: Flooding rice paddies breeds methane-producing microbes, which accounts for 1% of global emissions.

-I don’t know of any companies in this space, but governments and research communities seem to be developing solutions for this.

-## Fertilizers
+ - [Green and Seed](https://www.seedfilm.co.kr/en/){:target="_blank"} is developing a system that increases the sustainability of rice farming

-1% of global emissions come from the carbon-intensive process of making fertilizers.
+__Fertilizers__: 1% of global emissions come from the carbon-intensive process of making fertilizers.

 - [Nitricity](https://www.nitricity.co/){:target="_blank"} is building better reactors to produce fertilizers with lower emissions
 - [Chapul Farms](https://www.chapulfarms.com/solution){:target="_blank"} farms insects and one of their byproducts is a fertilizer replacement